tuxtof/labs/vdi_ahv/lab3.rst

   <acropolis> vm.disk_create XD clone_from_image=<Windows 2012 Disk Image Name>
   <acropolis> vm.nic_create XD network=<Network Name> ip=<XD IP Address>
   <acropolis> vm.on XD

+.. note:: When using **acli**, you can use the Tab key to autocomplete fields.
+Pressing Tab twice lists available namespaces and values.

 In **Prism > VM > Table**, select the **XD** VM and click **Launch Console**.